 Top Tips to Make Great Mashed Sweet Potatoes

-Can I use milk instead of single cream?
+Can I use milk instead of single cream in mashed sweet potatoes?

 Can I make mashed sweet potatoes ahead of time?

-Absolutely.
-They hold up well when made a day in advance.
-Store in the fridge and reheat gently with a splash of cream or butter to bring back the texture.
+Absolutely, they hold up very well made a day in advance.
+Store the mash in an airtight container in the fridge once fully cooled.
+To serve, reheat gently with a splash of cream or a knob of butter to bring the texture back to silky.

 What can I do if my mashed sweet potatoes are too runny?

-You can return them to the pot and cook over low heat, stirring constantly to evaporate excess moisture.
-Alternatively, mix in a spoonful of instant potato flakes or mash in a boiled white potato to help thicken.
+Return the mash to the pot and cook over low heat, stirring constantly so the excess moisture evaporates.
+You can also stir in a spoonful of instant potato flakes to soak up the liquid.
+Mashing in a plain boiled white potato is another reliable way to firm things up without changing the flavour much.

 Related